sorelmitra/verifit/Readme.md

 We have a bunch of suites that you can inspire from.
 Each suite tests an imaginary service, which is either an online dummy one, either a dummy shell command.

 1. **Post-Service**.
-This one can post to a particular server, which can be either GraphQL or REST.
-The test itself uses the driver mechanism in order to determine which method to use when posting.
+This one can post to a particular server via a driver.
 Each driver connects to the server it can talk to, and makes sure the returned data has the same format in order for the test to function.
+We have the following drivers:
+   - `post-service-1` that connects to a REST API.
+   - `post-service-2` that connects to a GraphQL API.
 2. **Echo-Service**.
 It sends a message to a Web-Sockets server and gives back the response.
 In our case, the dummy WSS server echoes back whatever we're sending, so the test verifies this.
 3. **Shopping-Service**.
 This test shows login, accessing an authorized endpoint, and caching some values - in this case the access token for a particular user.
 It logs in from cache.
 If no cache is found, it will log in normally and cache the token.
 4. **Date-Service**.
 It runs the shell command `date` with some arguments, and verifies the resulting output.